Skip to Main Content

 Note: Open year-round, except during temporary closures during November – December for managed deer hunts.
 If planning to visit during these months, call the headquarters office or check website for scheduled closures.

-Birds Recently Seen at Mason Neck National Wildlife Refuge (as reported to eBird)
+Birds Recently Seen at Mason Neck National Wildlife Refuge:

 • Great Blue Heron